tderrien/FEELnc/README.md

 Foreach lncRNA interaction, a best lncRNA:mRNA interaction is identified in the output file by a line starting with '*' and defined as followed:

- - for **INTERGNIC** : the best mRNA partner is the closest to the lincRNA
+ - for **INTERGNIC** : the best RNA partner is the closest to the lincRNA
- - for **GENIC**	: the best mRNA partner is by rule of priority (exonic then the fraction of exonicof overlap) then intronic then containing.
+ - for **GENIC**	: the best RNA partner is by rule of priority (exonic then the fraction of exonicof overlap) then intronic then containing.

 ```